 Tanacetum Vulgare or Tansy is a herbaceous perennial with yellow flowers.
 It is native to Europe and Asia.
 It is part of the Aster family or Asteraceae.
 It is also known as Common Tansy, Cow Bitter, Golden Buttons, or Bitter Buttons.

-Tanacetum Vulgare has compound foliage and flowers are like buttons.
-It has an erect stem that is slightly reddish.
+Tanacetum Vulgare has compound foliage.
+And the flowers are like buttons.
+It has erect stems that are slightly reddish.
 It can grow to about 1.5m or 5ft.
 It flowers in the summer.
 It is an aromatic plant with a scent similar to rosemary.

 Because of its insect repellent and worm warding properties, it was used in funerals in the 18th and 19th centuries.
-Even in 1940s tansy oil has been used for insect repellants.
+Even in the 1940s tansy oil has been used for insect repellants.

-Tanacetum Vulgare is also traditionally planted next to potatoes to keep the healthy.
+Tanacetum Vulgare is traditionally planted next to potatoes to keep them healthy.
 It is hardy and not frost tender.